- Use of Computing and Communication Facilities Policy

 Use of mobile devices on the University network are also subject to the Use of Computing and Communication Facilities policy.

-The use of wireless networking not supplied by FedUni will be deemed inappropriate and will be removed from the network unless provided by schools as part of a course of study.
+Wireless networking not supplied by FedUni will be deemed inappropriate and will be removed from the network unless provided by schools as part of a course of study.
 In such cases, the wireless network must be confined to a limited area such as a class room or lab and pre-approved by ITS Services.

 Specify how any breaches of security relating to the information systems will be identified and handled.

-These documents must include step-by-step instructions for the restoration of each service to ensure that, if required, other personnel from the ITS Services are able to perform the recovery.
+These documents must include step-by-step instructions for the restoration of each service to ensure that, if required, other personnel from the IT Services are able to perform the recovery.
 These documents also form part of the University Business Continuity Plan.